dharaneeshvrd/project-pim/docs/deployer-guide.md

 ```

 #### Rollback
-- This action rolls back the current PIM AI workload image to the previous version of the image.
+- This action rolls back the current PIM Bootc image to the previous version of the image.

 ```shell
 export PYTHONPATH=.